mreall/exit-notifier/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Provides a way to notify site users they have clicked an external link and are leaving your site.

+Forked from [Exit Notifier](https://github.com/WPPlugins/exit-notifier) to fix compatibility issues with other themes and plugins.

 == Description ==